 This was the worst yet because the driver not only got aggressive over the cost, but ended up ripping me off by 400bob, even with the instance from me and the other PCV in Kiswahili.
 Fail.
 But I had a few days reprieve at the rather posh mission house!
 For two full days I walked free of luggage, enjoyed hot showers, and yummy food, plus the company of three PCVs.

 I left a day early to make my way home by the weekend.
 I met up with four PCVs for a relaxed day of fun in the city.
-We went to the coffee shop, cinema for an American movie complete with beer and caramel corn, then ended the day playing with bumper cars.
+We went to the coffee shop, cinema for an American movie complete with beer and caramel corn, then ended the day playing with bumper cars (at the Naught Castle, true story).
 We hung out and the next day I had one final lunch before my final trip to my home.

 It was a great vacation.
-I did so many amazing things, hung out with so many awesome people, but traveling with so much luggage was a pain in my ass and I am happy to be home.
+I did so many amazing things, hung out with so many awesome people, but I am happy to be back at site.